Jana Kramer (album)

-Jana Kramer is the debut album by American actress and country music artist Jana Kramer.
+Jana Kramer is the debut studio album by American actress and country music artist Jana Kramer.
 It was released on June 5, 2012 via Elektra Records.
 The album was produced by Scott Hendricks.
 Its first single, "Why Ya Wanna," was released in January 2012.
 It also includes the previously released digital singles "Whiskey" and "What I Love About Your Love" and "I Won't Give Up" as a digital bonus track.

 Background

 In 2002, Kramer made her acting debut in the low budget independent horror film Dead/Undead.
 The following year Kramer guest appeared on All My Children which was marked as Kramer's television debut.
 Kramer has since continued to appear in a number of television shows such as CSI: Crime Scene Investigation, Grey's Anatomy, Private Practice and CSI: NY.
 She has also had small supporting roles in films such as Click, Prom Night and Spring Breakdown.
 After a long career of acting, in February 2011 Kramer signed a recording contract with Elektra Records.
 The following month Kramer began work on her debut album.
 Country music producer Scott Hendricks produced the majority of the record.